mveyette/readBT/README.md

 The most useful functions are:

 ## readBT
 Function to read in synthetic spectra.
-Returns two arrays: wavelenght in Angstroms and flux in erg s^-1 cm^-2 A^-1
+Returns two arrays: wavelength in Angstroms and flux in erg s^-1 cm^-2 A^-1

 To read in the full model as is:
 ```python